matthew-brett/pip-legal/pip_legal.md

     pip install gpl_package

-If we are correct in our assumptions above, neither of the individual commands / pip outputs would violate the GPL when run in isolation.
-However, the two commands together produce a combined output equivalent to the pip install with dependency resolution above.
+If we are correct in our assumptions above, neither of the individual commands / Pip outputs would violate the GPL when run in isolation.
+However, the two commands together produce a combined output equivalent to the Pip install with dependency resolution above.
 Does the second of these two commands violate the GPL?
 Under what circumstances?
 For example, what if these two commands are run by two different users, or on two different days?